bclnet/progy/Languages/Readme.md

 let string = `my ${age}`;
 ```

 ## Keywords & Symbols

 All language have reserved words refered to as keywords.
 These help direct the language with your intent.

 If not a keyword you can define new symbols to represent elements in your code.
 Symbols sometimes have scope and access level definitions.

-### TBD
-Image (Executable, Dynamic Library)
-Tool-chain
-Compiler
-Linker
-Debugger
-Library
-Integrated Development Environment (IDE)

-arch, release, static/dynamic, single-threaded/multi-threaded

-# Langage types

-**type-safe language** vs **type-less language** - a language that uses defined data types vs a language that uses dynamic data types which can be of any type and structure.
-**low-level language** vs **high-level language** - a language that operates closer to metal vs a language operates more virtual
-**Sequential language** - a list of instructions with jump instructions for flow-control.
-**Procedural language** - functions containing sequential instructions with calls to other functions for flow-control.
-**Proto-typical language** - templated functions containing sequential instructions which are copied to new instances, and call other functions for flow-control.
-**Functional language** - truly function language with strict immutable data types.

 ## [Language : Assembly](/Assembly/)